QuickBooks Blog

 • Emotional to captivate readers and grab their interest

 It is important to know that throughout every part of your plan, less is more.
 Nowhere is that truer than your mission statement.
-Think about what motivates you, what causes and experiences led you to start the business, the problems you aim to solve, the wider social issues you care about, and much more.
+Think about what motivates you, what causes and experiences led you to start the business, what problems you aim to solve, and the wider social issues you care about.

 Tip: Review your mission statement often to make sure it matches your company’s purpose as it evolves with time.
 A statement that doesn’t fit your core values or what you actually do can undermine your marketing efforts and credibility.